Brooke R. Saari

 A team of partners from various organizations in South Carolina’s coastal areas collaborate on programming efforts yearly, including the Healthy Pond Series and Stormwater Pond Conferences.

-Contaminants of Emerging Concern
+The Southeastern U.S. Contaminants of Emerging Concern Program

-This collaborative project aims to reduce coastal plastic debris by promoting the use of and researching natural materials that can replace plastic use in the growing sectors of coastal aquaculture, restoration, and water quality protection.
+This project aims to reduce coastal plastic debris by promoting the use of and researching natural materials that can replace plastic use in the growing sectors of coastal aquaculture, restoration, and water quality protection.

 Trawl to Trash